mindwind/my-draft/note/english_phrases.md

   The researchers dumbed down the report before releasing it to the public.

+## Drop
+- drop in  顺便访问
+  Why not drop in for a chat?

 ## Every
 - every now and then = sometimes
   Every now and then you hear some bombs bursting.

+## Eat
+- eat into  腐蚀；消耗
+  Responsibilities at home and work eat into his time.

 ## F